Trust Pilot Reviews

 How Many Lumens Per Square Foot Do You Need for a Low Bay Industrial Space?

 It depends on the space and usage.
 Areas used for design and fine detailed work need higher lumens per square foot than storage spaces.
+For storage spaces, a good guideline is between 15 and 30 lumens per square foot.
+A range of 25 to 50 lumens per square foot is ideal for general work areas.
+For fine detailed work, a range of 50 to 100 lumens per square foot is ideal.

 What are the Recommended Light Levels for Low Bay Installations?

 This can vary so much based on the needs and intended use of the area.
 A production workshop would need a lot more foot candles (50-100) than an area used to store materials and products.
 An area of general work can get by with 25 to 50 foot candles.
+Light levels are designed based on intent and usage, the more the area has activity where people are working, the higher the foot candles should be.

 What's the Best Way to Get Rid of Shadows in Between Fixtures?

-Here’s a good rule of thumb.
+Here's a good rule of thumb.
 Using more, less-powerful lights installed closer together is better than fewer powerful fixtures. in other words, it may be better to use (10) 100 Watt Low Bays instead of (5) 200 Watt High Bays.
+This is particularly true in areas with shorter ceilings.
+The former will provide more balanced lighting and fewer shadows.

 Sample Low Bay Lighting Plans and Heatmaps